 Personalisation continues to dominate the retail market, providing merchants with an unparalleled opportunity to interact with and build stronger connections with consumers.
 But according to leading eCommerce platform provider Kooomo, ethics must also be considered when creating targeted content, with growing concerns amongst online shoppers about the security and privacy of their personal data.

-In light of this, with many retailers crossing the fine line between personalisation and privacy, Ciaran offers the following tips to help them return to the right path:
+In light of this, with many retailers crossing the fine line between personalisation and privacy, Ciaran offers the following tips to help them return to the right path:1.
+Empowerment and control

 By capturing consumers’ data and leveraging this for actionable insight, retailers can tailor their services to meet the individual needs of every user.
 However, while this is undoubtedly a sought-after tool by many, consumers also want to feel like they are in control of their own shopping experience, hence why empowering them to decide how, why and where their personal data is being used is important.